risav-sarkar/Notes/README.md

 ## ✨ Description

-A nifty notes app.
+A nifty notes app built using React Native.
 The notes are arranged inside folders.
 The app is connected to Firebase Firestore Database for storing data and it has a user login, which is using Firebase Authentication.

 Features of this app